alesiram/requests/README.md

 Requests officially supports Python 3.7+.

-## Supported Features & Best–Practices
+## Key Features

-Requests is ready for the demands of building robust and reliable HTTP–speaking applications, for the needs of today.
+Requests is feature-rich and designed to meet the demands of modern applications.
+It includes:

 - Keep-Alive & Connection Pooling
 - International Domains and URLs